ethanclevenger91/ethanclevenger91.github.io/_posts/2015-06-03-Styling-Google's-Translate-Widget.md

 title: Styling Google's Translate Widget
 ---

 It's not uncommon for a client to need a way for visitors to translate their website without rewriting all their content.
-Fortunately, as with most things, Google has a convinent widget for this - [the Google Website Translator](https://translate.google.com/manager/website/).
+Fortunately, as with most things, Google has a convenient widget for this - [the Google Website Translator](https://translate.google.com/manager/website/).
 This handy thing will give you some code to drop on your website, giving you a nice little dropdown like so:

 <img src="{{ site.baseurl }}../build/images/6.3.15.translate.png">